FatFriedFish/SegNetForECE285/README.md

   ```Shell
   git clone https://github.com/FatFriedFish/SegNetForECE285.git
   ```
-2. If you want to try pretrained network, please download the weight from XXXXXXXX.
-And put it in the same directory as demo.ipynb.
+2. If you want to try pretrained network, please download the model from XXXXXXXX (the model is beyound the size limitation of Github).
+Then put it into the folder named "Models".

 ### Code organizaiton